Mixermachine/setup-freedom-e300-on-arty-A7/README.md

 [offical guide](https://static.dev.sifive.com/SiFive-E310-arty-gettingstarted-v1.0.6.pdf).
 Sadly the official guide the official guide is partially outdated and misses some parts that where important for me.
-Also due to a reconstruction of the SiFive homepage some links will lead to a 404 website.
+Also due to a reconstruction of the SiFive homepage some links will lead to 404 pages.

 ## What is the Freedom E300 platform
 The E300 platform is based on the SiFive E31 RISC-V Core ip